-Newly-created entities may use projections provided they are supported by future revenue streams supported under approved rates or existing contracts.
+1329 Newly-created entities may use projections provided they are supported by future revenue streams supported under approved rates or existing contracts.
 In addition, the Commission permits existing entities to make a showing in the application of an alternative basis or supporting business case if the underlying revenues supporting the securities issuance are not yet being collected under an authorized rate.
+See, e.g., NorthWestern Corp., 151 FERC ¶ 61,120 at PP 9-12 (2015) (accepting applicant's argument that a 1.73 debt service interest coverage ratio is acceptable based on state-commission approved but not yet collectible retail revenues).

-47 See Elec.
+1330 See Elec.
 Filing of the Application for Authorization for the Issuance of Sec. or the Assumption of Liabs., Order No. 657, 111 FERC ¶ 61,282 (2005) (codified at 18 C.F.R. pts.
 34, 131).

-For examples of such orders, see supra note 11.
+1331 For examples of such orders, see supra note 11.

-See 18 C.F.R. § 34.3.
+1332 See 18 C.F.R. § 34.3.
 The Commission refers to the filing requirements of Part 34 as "FERC Filing No. 523."
 However, there is no pre-printed form 523 for applicants to complete.
 Instead, applicants prepare their own filing that includes all the information required under 18 C.F.R. pt.
 34. Newly-created applicants with no operating history may seek waiver of certain filing requirements, including some of the required pro forma financial information.